-To improve the quality of life for persons who experience significant and persistent behavorial health issues
+To improve the quality of life for persons who experience significant and persistent behavioral health issues

-or chronic homelessness by providing and coordination a comprehensive menu of community based services that focus on recovery and personal growth.
+or chronic homelessness by providing and/or coordinating a range of residential and community based services that focus on recovery, wellness and personal growth.

 Mental illness and addictions are like any other illness.
 There are effective treatments and supportive services that enable the individual with mental illness to adapt and live a satisfying life in the community.